ag143/Az-900/mod-1-cloud-concepts.md

 Cloud is not important only for IT Companies as almost every company is now IT enabled company - i.e relies heavily on IT like banks, Zomato , vedantu

 ## What is cloud Computing
+- delivery of computing resources over a network.
-Cloud services also expand the traditional IT offerings to include things like Internet of Things (IoT), machine learning (ML), and artificial intelligence (AI).
+- Cloud services also expand the traditional IT offerings to include things like Internet of Things (IoT), machine learning (ML), and artificial intelligence (AI).

 ## Shared Responsibility model
 **YOUR CLOUD SERVICE PROVIDER IS RESPONSIBLE FOR SECURITY OF THE CLOUD & AS CUSTOMERS YOU MANAGE IN THE CLOUD**